Would you start building a house without a set of plans? Probably not, but can you imagine the outcome if you did?

 I would love to know how your API program is going and what challenges and opportunities you are encountering.
 Feel free to leave a question or comment below.

 I’m the CEO of Stoplight, a software company focused on API design and development with a design-first approach.
-In the coming months, I’ll be blogging about APIs and how we help our customers realize outstanding business outcomes.
+In the coming months, I’ll be blogging about APIs and how we help our customers realize outstanding business outcomes through APIs engineering.
 I hope you’ll join the conversation.